Table of Contents

 - the recipients or categories of recipients of the Personal Data, if any;

 When the Personal Data has not been collected from the Data Subject, the previous information, as well as the categories of Personal Data concerned and the source from which the Personal Data originates, will be timely communicated (unless the Data Subject already has the information, the provision of such information proves impossible or would involve a disproportionate effort, obtaining or disclosure is expressly laid down by Union or Member State law or where the Personal Data must remain confidential subject to an obligation of professional secrecy regulated by Union or Member State law, including a statutory obligation of secrecy).

-In addition, You are always able to obtain, upon request, a copy of these BCRs.
-A public version will be available on American Express BCRs Entities’ public websites in the United Kingdom as well as on our intranet if You are an Employee.
+In addition, You are always able to obtain, upon request, a copy of our BCRs.
+A public version will be available on American Express BCRs Entities’ public websites across the EEA as well as on our intranet if You are an Employee.

 4.1.2.
 Lawfulness of Processing

 Your Personal Data and Special Categories of Data are collected and Processed fairly and lawfully, in accordance with the Applicable Data Protection Legislation.
 The lawful bases for Processing your Personal Data are described in more detail in the relevant American Express Privacy Statements, as applicable to your relationship with American Express.